The Practice (PCK) of Teaching Mathematics (9888.2)

 Participation requirements

-Participation in ‘school based' workshop classes is a compulsory condition of this unit, and attendance will be recorded.
+Participation in ‘school based' tutorial classes is a compulsory condition of this unit, and attendance will be recorded.
 You must participate in 100% of the ‘school based' tutorial classes to pass this unit.
 In the event that you cannot attend your assigned session due to illness or extreme circumstances, you must provide appropriate documentation to the Unit Convener as soon as possible.
 In the case of sessions missed due to illness or extreme circumstances, both the academic content and the professional experience component are required to be made up.
 More than two documented absences may lead to failure of the unit due to non-completion.

 Required IT skills